Onthophagus dama

-Onthophagus dama, is a species of dung beetle found in Nepal, Bhutan, India, and Sri Lanka.
+Onthophagus dama is a species of dung beetle found in Nepal, Bhutan, India, and Sri Lanka.

 Description

 This oval, compact and less convex species has an average length of about 8.5 to 11 mm.
 Body dark greenish, bluish-black or coppery.
 While its ventrum, head, and pronotum are shiny, the elytra are without shine.
 The dorsum are entirely without setae, and the clypeus are semi-circularly rounded.
 Its pronotum are finely and sparsely punctured, and has elytra with distinctly punctured striae and flat intervals.
 Pygidium opaque and moderately punctured.
 In males, the clypeus are feebly punctured, and vertex bears a pair of horns.
 It has very short horns, without teeth or curvature.
 In females, the clypeus are strongly transversely rugose.

 Ecology

 Adults are coprophagus, and make tunnels in fresh dungs.
-Frequenly seen in cow dung and human feces.
+Frequently seen in cow dung and human feces.
 They inhabited in tropical dry forest and agricultural habitats.